eroncohen/ParallelProject/README.md

 The result depends on the maximum iteration allowed and a value of the chosen parameter alpha.
 The purpose of the project is to define a minimal value of alpha that leads to the Classifier with acceptable value of Quality of Classifier.

+I used 3 different tools to implement my solution: MPI, OpenMP and Cuda.